fchavonet/live_coding-holberton_staff_api/README.md

 python run.py
 ```

-> 📌 The server will start in debug mode on port 3000 (you can change it in the `run.py` file).
+> The server will start in debug mode on port 3000 (you can change it in the `run.py` file).

-2. You can interact with the API using the command-line tools:
+2. You can interact with the API using command-line tools:

 - Create a staff member: